LaunchYourVibe

 Mobile

-LaunchYourVibe C-01
+LAUNCHYOURVIBE C-01

 Modals trap thumbs.
 On mobile, a centered dialog requires two-handed use.
 A bottom sheet rises from where thumbs already live.
 Same intent.
 Opposite ergonomics.